sixem/ivfi-php/README.md

 ## 2. Server Configuration

+The Indexer does require you to use it as an `index` file, that way it can be automatically applied to directories that do not have a defualt `index` file present, this makes it behave just like any other default and built-in directory indexes.
+This can all be done easily by following the steps below, **depending** on what web server you are using.

 ### Nginx
 To use this script for all directories without a default index you need append `/indexer.php` to the end of your `index` line in your server configuration.
 This will tell Nginx to use the Indexer if none of the default indexes exist.